NIC Logo

 You will perform Particle Microdermabrasion.

-You will demonstrate horizontal and vertical strokes on the forehead.
+You will demonstrate vertical and horizontal strokes on the forehead.

 You will be expected to follow all client protection, safety and infection control procedures.